 - Costas Tsoclis' "A Grape Bunch", in the garden

-- Costas Tsoclis' "The nothing", in the garden
+- Costas Tsoclis' "Nothing", in the garden

-- Costas Varotsos; "Moon", in the vineyard
+- Costas Varotsos' "Moon", in the vineyard

 - Costas Varotsos' "Horizon", in the garden

-- Costas Varotsos' "Tree", among the rosebushes
+- Costas Varotsos' "Tree", in the herb garden

-- Costas Tsoclis' "Untitled A" from the series of works "Tsoclis 85 for the creation of potential masterpieces", in the cafe
+- Costas Tsoclis' "Untitled A" from the series of works "Tsoclis 85 for the creation of potential masterpieces", in the cafē

-- Costas Tsoclis' "Untitled B" from the series of works "Tsoclis 85 for the creation of potential masterpieces", in the cafe
+- Costas Tsoclis' "Untitled B" from the series of works "Tsoclis 85 for the creation of potential masterpieces", in the cafē

-- Yiannis Moralis’ "Erotic", in the garden
+- Yiannis Moralis’ "Eroticon", in the garden

 - George Zongolopoulos’ "Cycladic", on the stage